NikolaiRadke/Noko/howto_compile/README.md

 ###NOTE: These options are used globally for all sketches.

 **Prerequisits:**
 If you have Optiboot installed, you don't need to change anything.
-But it's still recomennded to do both.
+If you have IDE 1.6.10 with AVR Core 1.6.12, relax.
+But it's still recomended to do both.

+Linux: with IDE 1.6.6-1.6.9 use AVR Core uns see intructions below.
-Linux, IDE 1.6.6 - 1.6.9. and AVR Boards Core 1.6.9 - 1.6.10 and 1.6.11 and Windows 1.6.9 do *not* work without Optiboot.
+Windows: 1.6.9 - 1.6.9 do *not* work without Optiboot.
+Install Optiboot and see intructions below.

 To Compile NOKO.ino, you need to modify the file **platform.txt**.
 - In Linux, it can be found under